-4. What position(s) are affected by the waiver a and how are they affected?
-5 Doos the decision reflect at least 90% appro oval of all MEA's bargaining members at the school site?
-(Request a school member list from the MEA of ffice prior to voting via secret paper ballots.)
-Yes No Describe how the decision was made: 6.
-What is the potential cost or budget impact of the waiver? or matte the potential cost of sauget impact 7.
-Explain how the waiver, if granted, might aff fect other employees outside of the school site and other operations of the district. the District and MEA prior to implementation of the and Association President.
-Final approval must be received from requested waiver.
+4. What position(s) are affected by the waiver and how are they affected?
+5. Does the decision reflect at least 90° % approval of all MEA's bargaining members at the school site?
+(Request a school member list from the e MEA office prior to voting via secret paper ballots.)
+Yes No Describe how the decision was made e: 6.
+What is the potential cost or budget impact of the waiver?
+7. Explain how the waiver, if granted, r operations of the District. might affect other employees outside of the school site and other This form must be submitted to the Superin from the District and MEA prior to implemen tendent and Association President.
+Final approval must be received ntation of the requested waiver.
 Building Principal MEA Building Representative Date Date